Craig’s 20″ x 24″ Black Glass Ambrotype of master daguerreotypist Jerry Spagnoli

 Jolie Clifford – MOREGOLDCOAST

 Daguerreotypes were the very first photographic process, where a silvered copper plate is sensitised and then exposed in-camera.
 The method of producing daguerreotypes was revealed to the world in 1839 by the famed inventor of the diorama, Louis Daguerre.
 The process of Wet Plate Collodion was published in 1851 by Fredrick Scott Archer and produces an image on glass, tin, aluminium (or other substrate), that has a timeless quality all of its own.
 These methods are both challenging and extremely rewarding, as the final image is as creative as the photographer and chemistry allow.

 Craig explains, “Tintypes and ambrotypes are peculiar images viewed by light reflected off their metallic surface.
 Clusters of silver particles gather on sheets of glass and blackened aluminium, their size determined by the intensity of the light used to expose the delicate emulsion.
 Daguerreotypes are curious and delicate.
-By fuming the silver surface, a light sensitive layer is created that may be exposed and then developed with mercury.
+By fuming the highly polished silver surface, a light sensitive layer is created that may be exposed to light and then developed with mercury.
 Unlike photographs created by more modern methods, these 19th century photographic methods produce curious, singular ‘image objects’ that often take on three-dimensions rather than two.
 Every artifact is a side effect of the materials and time needed to create the photographic event, and as such, is embraced as an intimate part of the work.
 As a result, the image is then afforded a unique characteristic…that of being unaltered.
 It becomes a truthful and enduring entity.”